MHosseinHashemi/Tuberculosis-Detection-using-X-Ray-images/README.md

 ## 1st Project: Tuberculosis Detection using X-Ray images
-This repository contains an implementation of a Tuberculosis (TB) detection project using TensorFlow.
-The goal of this project is to build a deep learning model that can automatically detect TB from chest X-ray images.
+Tuberculosis is an infectious disease that primarily affects the lungs and can spread from person to person through the air.
+A vital diagnostic approach for identifying and analyzing this condition involves the examination of Chest X-rays.
+The goal of this project is to build a deep learning model based Web Service to aid medical professionals in scrutinizing patients' chest X-rays, facilitating the detection of any pertinent abnormalities related to TB.

 ### Table of Contents
 - Introduction